 Accounting standards require the full cost of pension benefits as they are earned to be reported in the accounts.
-The impact of this requirement on the accounts is significant with the total balance sheet liability for pensions amounting to £1,909m and this is the main reason for the excess of £1,880m worth of liabilities over assets.
+The impact of this requirement on the accounts is significant with the total balance sheet liability for pensions amounting to £2,313m.
 The amounts included within the balance sheet reflects an estimate of the total pension liability and incorporates a number of assumptions that change over time.
 This liability does not affect the ability to continue as a going concern as it refers to future liabilities that will be met by future contributions.
-Excluding the pension liability, the balance sheet shows net assets of £28.834m.
+Excluding the pension liability, the balance sheet shows net assets of \pounds 34.710m.

 The police pension schemes are unfunded defined benefit schemes and any deficit on the scheme is met by Central Government through the Home Office and a top-up payment is received annually to cover any shortfall.
-Contributions to the scheme at the rate of 31% (21.3% in 2018/19) of pay for current officers are funded from the current revenue budget which includes council tax funding.
+Contributions to the scheme at the rate of 31% (31% in 2019/20) of pay for current officers are funded from the current revenue budget which includes council tax funding.
 The cost of pension payments to pensioners is largely met from the Home Office top-up grant and is therefore not funded by Council Tax.
-The assessed liability overall of Staffordshire in the Police Pension Scheme as at 31st March 2020 was £1,795m (£2,015m 2018/19).
+The assessed liability overall of Staffordshire in the Police Pension Scheme as at 31st March 2021 was £2,129m (£1,795m 2019/20).

-Staff working for Staffordshire Police, the Staffordshire Commissioner's Office and PCSOs are eligible to be members of the Local Government Pension Scheme (LGPS) administered by Staffordshire County Council and is a funded scheme: The current contribution rate for employees is 15.5% of pay, and this is met from the current revenue budget which includes council tax funds.
-The assessed liability overall of Staffordshire in the LGPS as at 31st March 2020 was £114 million (£156 million 2018/19).
+Staff working for Staffordshire Police, the Staffordshire Commissioner's Office and PCSOs are eligible to be members of the Local Government Pension Scheme (LGPS) administered by Staffordshire

+County Council and is a funded scheme: The current contribution rate for employees is 15.5% of pay, and this is met from the current revenue budget which includes council tax funds.
+The assessed liability overall of Staffordshire in the LGPS as at 31st March 2021 was £184 million (£114 million 2019/20).

-Following the recent three year "triennial" review of the Local Government Pension Scheme (LGPS), the actuary, Hymans Robertson, proposed that a further deficit repair payments was required for the three year period to 2019/20 in order for the employer contribution rates to remain unchanged.
-The authority's agreed to make an upfront payment of £3.584m as a lump sum and receive a favorable discount rate offered by the actuary.
+Following the recent three year "triennial" review of the Local Government Pension Scheme (LGPS), the actuary, Hymans Robertson, proposed that a further deficit repair payments was required for the three year period to 2022/23 in order for the employer contribution rates to remain unchanged.
+The Staffordshire Commissioner agreed to make an upfront payment of £5.774m as a lump sum and receive a favorable discount rate offered by the actuary for this payment in advance.

-The total pension liability has reduced by £262 million in year as incorporated into the Statement of Accounts for 2019/20 is primarily associated with the impact of fund valuation mainly through changes in financial assumptions that included a reduction in the discount rate of 0.2% (from 2.45% to 2.25%) used by the actuary within the valuation of the Police Pension Schemes.
-In addition the rate of CPI has also been adjusted down by 0.35%, as has the long term assumption for salary increases by the same reduction.
+The total pension liability has increased by £404 million in year as incorporated into the Statement of Accounts for 2020/21 is primarily associated with the impact of fund valuation mainly through changes in financial assumptions that included a reduction in the discount rate of 0.25% (from 2.25% to 2.0%) used by the actuary within the valuation of the Police Pension Schemes.
+In addition the rate of CPI has also been adjusted upwards by 0.4%, as has the long term assumption for salary increases by 0.15% increase.
 Life expectancy assumptions for both males and females has also changed.
-Assumptions for the Local Government Pension Scheme have also been revised resulting in a lower discount rate by (0.1%, the CPI pension inflation assumption down 0.35% and future salary increases down to 2.2% from 2.9%.
+Assumptions for the Local Government Pension Scheme have also been revised resulting in a lower discount rate by (0.25%, the CPI pension inflation assumption up 0.4% and future salary increases to 3.2% from 2.2%.